Imperative programming: Rationale and foundations of imperative programming

 The programming paradigm used to build programs for almost all computers typically follows an imperative model.
 Digital computer hardware is designed to execute machine code, which is native to the computer and is usually written in the imperative style, although low-level compilers and interpreters using other paradigms exist for some architectures such as Lisp machines.

 From this low-level perspective, the program state is defined by the contents of memory, and the statements are instructions in the native machine language of the computer.
 Higher-level imperative languages use variables and more complex statements, but still follow the same paradigm.
 Recipes and process checklists, while not computer programs, are also familiar concepts that are similar in style to imperative programming; each step is an instruction, and the physical world holds the state.
 Since the basic ideas of imperative programming are both conceptually familiar and directly embodied in the hardware, most computer languages are in the imperative style.

 Assignment statements, in imperative paradigm, perform an operation on information located in memory and store the results in memory for later use.
 High-level imperative languages, in addition, permit the evaluation of complex expressions, which may consist of a combination of arithmetic operations and function evaluations, and the assignment of the resulting value to memory.
 Looping statements (as in while loops, do while loops, and for loops) allow a sequence of statements to be executed multiple times.
 Loops can either execute the statements they contain a predefined number of times, or they can execute them repeatedly until some condition is met.
 Conditional branching statements allow a sequence of statements to be executed only if some condition is met.
 Otherwise, the statements are skipped and the execution sequence continues from the statement following them.
 Unconditional branching statements allow an execution sequence to be transferred to another part of a program.
 These include the jump (called goto in many languages), switch, and the subprogram, subroutine, or procedure call (which usually returns to the next statement after the call).

 Early in the development of high-level programming languages, the introduction of the block enabled the construction of programs in which a group of statements and declarations could be treated as if they were one statement.
 This, alongside the introduction of subroutines, enabled complex structures to be expressed by hierarchical decomposition into simpler procedural structures.

-Many imperative programming languages (such as Fortran, BASIC, and C) are abstractions of assembly language.